dmulyalin/ttp/docs/source/Forming Results Structure/Null path name attribute.rst

 Special handling implemented for null path - TTP will merge results with parent for group with null path, as a result null path ``_`` will not appear in results.

-One of the usecases for this feature is to create a group that will behave like a normal group in terms of results forming and processing, but will merge with parent in the process of saving into overall results.
+One of the use cases for this feature is to create a group that will behave like a normal group in terms of results forming and processing, but will merge with parent in the process of saving into overall results.

 **Example**